turbot/flowpipe-samples/snapshot_isolate_gcp_compute_instance/Readme.md

 # Snapshot and Isolate GCP Compute Instance

-Capturing instance state with Snapshot, detaching disks, and enforcing isolation with firewall rules for enhanced security in Google Cloud.
+For a given GCP Compute instance, create a snapshot for all of its disks, detach the disks, and then create ingress and egress firewall rules blocking all traffic.

 ## Usage